OCA/account-financial-reporting/account_financial_report/README.rst

 dynamic intervals that will appear on the Aged Partner Balance.
 For further information, check CONFIGURE.rst

+Add new grouped by field to export Open items report grouped by partner salesperson.
+If grouped by is empty or selected partner option it will grouped by Open items by partner.

 **Table of contents**

 .. contents::